aws-amplify/docs/js/authentication.md

 });
 ```

+Note: An ID token is only returned if openid scope is requested.
+The access token can be only used against Amazon Cognito User Pools if aws.cognito.signin.user.admin scope is requested.
+The phone, email, and profile scopes can only be requested if openid scope is also requested.

 #### Launching the Hosted UI

 To invoke the browser to display the hosted UI, you need to construct the URL in your app;